This post may contain affiliate links. Please read my disclosure for more info.

 Feel free to use me as your “friend on the ground” in China.
 Trust me, I know what to look for.

-The Best Website for Finding Jobs – Career China
+An Awesome Resource for Finding Jobs – Career China

-Not only does Career China have a ton of great jobs at both public schools and language academies, they also have some very great high-level positions.
+Not only does Career China have a ton of great jobs at both public schools and language academies, but they also have some very great high-level positions.
 You can find jobs working as a college counselor, head teacher, or at an international school.

 Career China also employes some excellent recruiters, so after you submit a resume and a quick video introduction, they will work with you to find an excellent school!